Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Case study

 \subsection{Results: Projection accuracy}

-We present the results of the projection test. \Cref{tab:projection} compares the projection errors (RMSE) on the test data set.
-First, we consider small $n_z\leq10$, i.e., the very-low-order region.
-As expected, the non-intrusive nonlinear subspace methods (POD-Res, MFL, MFLu) perform significantly better than the linear basis methods (POD, DMDc).
+We present the results of the projection test.
+Table \ref{tab:projection} compares the projection RMSE on the test data set.
+First, we consider small $n_z\leq10$, {\ie}, the very-low-order region.
+As expected, the nonlinear subspace methods (POD-Res, MFL, MFLu) perform significantly better than the linear basis methods (POD, DMDc).
 The respective difference in RMSE is approximately one order of magnitude.
 Overall, the smallest projection errors are reached by the MFLu approach.
 However, the difference in RMSE between MFL and MFLu decreases with increasing $n_z$.
-This confirms the limitations of MFL discussed in \Cref{sec:ml-control}.
+This confirms {the input-dependency of the slow manifold as discussed in} Section \ref{sec:ml-control}.
 Clearly, the error difference is system-dependent and may be even more substantial for a strongly parameterized slow manifold.
-Finally, the projection RMSE of the non-intrusive nonlinear subspace methods KW and MFL-ANN is comparable to POD.
+Finally, the projection RMSEs of the non-intrusive nonlinear subspace methods KW and MFL-ANN {are} comparable to POD.
 The higher RMSE than for MFL is attributed to the additional loss terms included in the KW and MFL-ANN trainings.

-Moving to higher orders, i.e., $n_z\in\{16, 28\}$, the improvement by the MFL-based methods is only moderate, which was also observed in \cite{Lee.2020, Phillips.2021}.
-We attribute this limited improvement to the challenging convergence of the respective unsupervised learning problems using local solvers, i.e., training AENs by stochastic gradient descent algorithms.
+Moving to higher orders, {\ie}, $n_z\in\{16, 28\}$, the improvement by the MFL-based methods is only moderate, which was also observed in \cite{Lee.2020,Phillips.2021}.
+We attribute this limited improvement to the challenging convergence of the respective unsupervised learning problems using local solvers, {\ie}, training AENs by stochastic gradient descent algorithms.
 As a result, POD truncation outperforms the MFL methods at $n_z=28$, facilitating the overall smallest projection error.
 Interestingly, the linear POD subspace projection also exceeds the accuracy of the nonlinear POD-Res method.
-A further investigation of the POD-Res results revealed moderate deviations between $\vec x(t)$ and $\vec x\ind{r}(t)$ at the points of abrupt changes in $\vec u(t)$.
+A further investigation of the POD-Res results revealed {notable} deviations between $\vec x(t)$ and $\vec x\ind{r}(t)$ at the points of abrupt changes in $\vec u(t)$.
 Finally, both COMP and AGG exhibit relatively large errors compared to the other ROM methods.
 Here, the COMP subspace shows significant deviations from the FOM samples near the input steps but relatively small errors otherwise.
 In contrast, the maximum deviations of AGG are lower, but a greater number of samples have a notable projection error.